xiaodanch/SST-AI-Downscaling-using-UVT2T-CNet/README.md

 This study proposes a multi-mode AI downscaling approach (UVT2T-CNet) to reconstruct high-resolution (HR) sea surface temperature (SST) fields in coastal regions.
 The model is trained on realistic LR-HR data pairs from nested ROMS simulations to bridge the "simulated-to-real" gap.
 By incorporating sea surface currents (U, V) as auxiliary physical inputs, the model effectively learns the underlying dynamical processes, such as temperature advection.

 ## Repository Content

-Please note that this repository will be actively updated and refined over the coming period.
-PS:The author has been quite busy lately, so updates might be slightly delayed.
-Thanks for your understanding!

 ```Plaintext
 SST-AI-Downscaling-using-UVT2T-CNet/
 ├── models/